Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Answer:

-Blood Transfusion: It is the process of transferring blood or blood-based products from one person into circulatory system of another.
+Blood Transfusion: It is the process of transferring blood or blood-based products from one person into the circulatory system of another.

 Blood Transfusion Indications: